kyma-project/website/content/blog-posts/2023-01-12-release-notes-2.10/index.md

 ### Logs
 With Kyma 2.10, we offer solutions to the following issues:
-- Improved implementation so that [unnecessary restarts of fluetn-bit daemonset are avoided on LogPipeline changes](https://github.com/kyma-project/kyma/issues/15956)
+- Improved implementation so that [unnecessary restarts of Fluent Bit DaemonSet are avoided on the LogPipeline changes](https://github.com/kyma-project/kyma/issues/15956)
 - Improved certificate [handling of LogPipeline and LogParser webhook](https://github.com/kyma-project/kyma/issues/15765) so that there are no webhook downtimes caused by improper certificates
 - [Dashboard support](https://github.com/kyma-project/kyma/issues/15894) for defining LogPipelines and LogParser